Kanzyone/HTML5-Guide/README.md

     <a href="https://youtube.com/playlist?list=PLfAfrKyDRWrG7tK01yW92A2j7Ou0qpOFm">
       HTML Courses by PROTOTURK
     </a>
-    – Beginner-friendly video explanations that focus on hands-on learning.
+    – Beginner and friendly video explanations that focus on hands on learning as a Turkish course.
   </li>
 </ul>